-Speeding tickets and accidents will cost you big in Phoenix.
+Speeding tickets and accidents will cost you big in Phoenix, Arizona.
 How much?
 We recently surveyed 500 of the city’s drivers to find out.
 Turns out, people who have tickets or accidents on their records spend about $300 more on car insurance each year than people who don’t.

 If that doesn’t shock you, consider that nearly 20 percent of the city’s car owners pay these higher rates.